hydro-project/hydroflow/docs/docs/deploy/your-first-deploy.md

 }
 ```

-Finally, can launch the application.
+Finally, can return to `echo.hydro.py` to launch the application.
 First, `deploy` compiles the binaries, initializes hosts, and sets up the networking topology.
 Then, we use `start` to launch the services:

 ```python
     await deployment.deploy()